Digital citizen: Digital citizenship in the "algorithmic society"

-In the context of the algorithmic society, the question of digital citizenship "becomes one of the extent to which subjects are able to challenge, avoid or mediate their data double in this datafied society”.
+In the context of the algorithmic society, the question of digital citizenship "becomes one of the extents to which subjects are able to challenge, avoid or mediate their data double in this datafied society”.

 These reflections put the emphasis on the idea of the digital space (or cyberspace) as a political space where the respect of fundamental rights of the individual shall be granted (with reference both to the traditional ones as well as to new specific rights of the internet [see “digital constitutionalism”]) and where the agency and the identity of the individuals as citizens is at stake.
 This idea of digital citizenship is thought to be not only active but also performative, in the sense that “in societies that are increasingly mediated through digital technologies, digital acts become important means through which citizens create, enact and perform their role in society.”

-In particular, for Isin and Ruppert this points towards an active meaning of (digital) citizenship based on the idea that we constitute ourselves as a digital citizen by claiming rights on the internet, either by saying or by doing something.
+In particular, for Isin and Ruppert this points towards an active meaning of (digital) citizenship based on the idea that we constitute ourselves as digital citizen by claiming rights on the internet, either by saying or by doing something.

 Types of digital participation

 People who characterize themselves as digital citizens often use IT extensively—creating blogs, using social networks, and participating in online journalism.
 Although digital citizenship begins when any child, teen, or adult signs up for an email address, posts pictures online, uses e-commerce to buy merchandise online, and/or participates in any electronic function that is B2B or B2C, the process of becoming a digital citizen goes beyond simple internet activity.
 According to Thomas Humphrey Marshall, a British sociologist known for his work on social citizenship, a primary framework of citizenship comprises three different traditions: liberalism, republicanism, and ascriptive hierarchy.
 Within this framework, the digital citizen needs to exist in order to promote equal economic opportunities and increase political participation.
 In this way, digital technology helps to lower the barriers to entry for participation as a citizen within a society.

 They also have a comprehensive understanding of digital citizenship, which is the appropriate and responsible behavior when using technology.
 Since digital citizenship evaluates the quality of an individual's response to membership in a digital community, it often requires the participation of all community members, both visible and those who are less visible.
 A large part in being a responsible digital citizen encompasses digital literacy, etiquette, online safety, and an acknowledgement of private versus public information.
 The development of digital citizen participation can be divided into two main stages.

 The first stage is through information dissemination, which includes subcategories of its own: